burlistic/Pixyll/_posts/2015-12-03-ssrs-tips-and-tricks.md

 ## One Click Deploy

 Set the server path via the Project settings.
-The hitting run will deploy your files to the server.
+The hitting run right click deploy on the project file to push your files to the server.
 Configuration settings can be used to stop deployment of Datasets.